ishimwesarah/Planner/README.md

 # To-Do Planner App

-Welcome to the **To-Do Planner App** — a simple and responsive task management web app that helps
+Welcome to the **To-Do Planner App** — a simple task management web app that helps

 Live Demo::